Caesar's better bettor: Chiefs, rarely a home underdog, are this week against Bills

 It has happened only three times in the last eight calendar years (dating to September 2014), and there were extenuating circumstances each time.
 Two occurred in 2019, games in which QB extraordinaire Patrick Mahomes did not play.
 He was out with an injury for KC's final game of October and first of November, with Matt Moore taking over.

 Green Bay came to Arrowhead Stadium as a five-point favorite in the first one and won 31-24.
 The next week Minnesota rolled in as a 5½-point choice but KC won 26-23.
-Mahomes was back the following week, and the Chiefs returned to the favorite role for all their remaining home games not only that year but until the 2020 season finale.
-In that one, they already had clinched the top seed for the AFC playoffs and rested many of their key players, including Mahomes, and lost 38-21 to the Chargers — who were favored by 6½ points.
+Mahomes was back after that, and the Chiefs returned to the favorite role for all their remaining home games not only that year but until the 2020 season finale.
+In that one they already had clinched the top seed for the AFC playoffs and rested many of their key players, including Mahomes, and lost 38-21 to the Chargers — who were favored by 6½ points.

 People are also reading…